olivier-carrere/redaction-technique.org/src/content/docs/en/Process/collecte-de-l-information.md

 ---
 title: "Gathering information"
-description: "The technical writer gathers information from various sources, both internal and external to the company."
+description: "Technical writers gather information from various sources, both internal and external to the company."
 ---

-<a id="information-gathering"></a>

 The **technical writer** collects information from various sources, both internal and external to the company.